OpenDA-Association/OpenDA/model_efdc_dll/native/efdc_fortran_dll/original_efdc_files/README.md

   Additionally, the array GKMULT seems not to have been initialized in all possible situations and could have been used uninitialized in some.
 These patches were not brought back to OpenDA.
+* `HDMT2T.for`: The NIER source does not invoke `CALEXP2TO` any longer and shows slightly modified if-statements to consider which subroutine to call.
+This subroutine is also no longer present in the provided sources.
+It has been decided to cherry-pick these line diffs and remove the remaining source file corresponding to `CALEXP2TO` all together.